-Reciting a poem can be a lovely way to pay tribute to someone who has passed away.
-Try to choose a reading that your loved one would have appreciated, but keep in mind that your poem is just as much for everyone attending the funeral as it is for the deceased.
+Reciting a poem can be a lovely way to pay tribute to someone at his or her funeral.
+Try to choose a reading that your loved one would have appreciated, but keep in mind that funeral tribute poems are just as much for everyone attending the service as they are for the deceased.

 Here are a few examples of different style poems you may want to consider.
 Each one sets a slightly different tone for the gathering.